Once you have sent of your GPhC applications, you can only practice after your name appears on the register.

 13) Summer rates are £30ph+ and £40ph are also very easy if you are flexible and can travel around..
 Locum work dries out between Oct-early Dec and also Mid Jan-March.
 Avoid working at teen rates.
 Easter Hols, Bank Holidays are easy £30ph+, so don’t accept advance booking too early as employers will try to get you on the cheap and booking you at the standard rate in advance for Easter for example so stay sharp, pay attention and don’t get caught out!
 Try keep on top of religious festivals such as Eid or Christmas Days and ask around what dates this may occur on – these can go upto £40-50ph!

-14) Any bookings made where the shift starts in less than 24 hours should be £25ph minimum.
-Working within main cities can be tricky for a good rate but never ever sell yourself cheap!
-Be prepared to take the day off if offered less as your patience will help push rates higher! e.g. you rather travel 30mins-1hr out of London for £25-30ph than to travel same time within London for teen rates.
+14) Any bookings made where the shift starts in less than 24 hours are usually around £25ph.
+Working within main cities can be tricky for a good rate.
+Be prepared to take the day off if offered less than what you are willing to work for.

 15) If you have already been booked as a locum and found another pharmacy is offering higher rates or you did not realise the date booked is one of the key holiday periods, then do NOT cancel that shift as it is unethical and goes against GPhC standards as a professional pharmacist.
 Use that knowledge to learn your lesson for next time and be organised.

-16) Don’t let anyone tell you, “you deserve less” wage/rate to start with as you are a NQ.
+16) Don’t let anyone tell you, “you deserve less” wage/rate to start with as you are a newly qualified Pharmacist.
 You deserve the same amount as the responsibility and risk of being an RP is the same!
-For those looking at fixed work get in touch with other Pharmacists here as some are on £50-55k+ annually for 40-45 hours during their first year as a NQ pharmacist.
+For those looking at fixed emplyment get in touch with other Pharmacists on the Pharmacist Cooperative Telegram Network as some are on £50-55k+ annually for 40-45 hours during their first year as a newly qualified pharmacist.
 It is all possible!

 17) Some multiples will try to employ ex- Pre-Reg pharmacists to become reliefs on the cheap with them to avoid paying locum fees in the guise of regular work.
-If this is you or you know friends, as hard as it is, it really is NOT worth it.
+It really is NOT worth it.
 There are ex-reliefs on this group who left a few months into their role due to poor wages and unexpected increased target pressures, the same as a Pharmacy Manager that the NQ pharmacist may not be ready for that responsibility for low salary.
 Don’t fall for their incentives of free courses paid for etc. You have worked so hard for all these years, you deserve to be treated and paid better!

 19) Now that you’re a pharmacist, your job is no longer to dispense!
 Most SOP’s state self-checking is not allowed anyway.
 Therefore, let the dispensers dispense and you as the pharmacist do the all-important final check.
 Some pharmacies may ask you to help print, dispense, label etc. Kindly refuse and step back.
 If they need more dispensers, they can contact the managers and/or superintendents.
 The number of pharmacists who try to get stuck into working tills, printing, labelling, dispensing, putting away stock, selling meal deals, filing all Rx’s is ridiculous.